anquanscan/sec-tools/README.md

 [KaliLadon](https://github.com/k8gege/KaliLadon): Ladon for Linux (Kali), Large Network Penetration Scanner, vulnerability / exploit / detection / MS17010 / password
 [secrets-auth](https://github.com/guptasajal411/secrets-auth): 🤫 This application is made for learning Authentication and Security in web applications.
 I am learning from basics of Authentication to the advanced level.
 [Search-That-Hash](https://github.com/HashPals/Search-That-Hash): 🔎Searches Hash APIs to crack your hash quickly🔎 If hash is not found, automatically pipes into HashCat⚡
 [Metasploit-termux](https://github.com/h4ck3r0/Metasploit-termux): Metasploit 6 , No Error , Maintained, Termux
+[Automap](https://github.com/wobegone/Automap): An automated tool for nmap scaning.
+It include several options such as vulnerabilities scanner, port scanner, sub-network scan and much more!